bitpay/i-made-this/README.md

 # i-made-this

-This repo contains the completed project files for the ["I Made This" Bitcore tutorial](https://bitcore.io/guides/i-made-this).
-"I Made This" is a desktop app that leverages Bitcore to timestamp files in the blockchain.
+This repo contains the completed project files for the [*I Made This* Bitcore tutorial](https://bitcore.io/guides/i-made-this). *I Made This* is a desktop app that leverages [Bitcore](https://bitcore.io) to timestamp files in the blockchain.

 Download this project with: